kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 needed, Cluster Autoscaler checks which nodes are unneeded.
 A node is considered for removal when:

-* The sum of cpu and memory requests of all pods running on this node is smaller than 50% of the node's capacity.
+* The sum of cpu and memory requests of all pods running on this node is smaller than 50% of the node's allocatable.
+(Before 1.1.0, node capacity was used instead of allocatable.)
 Utilization threshold can be configured using `--scale-down-utilization-threshold` flag.

 * All pods running on the node (except these that run on all nodes by default, like manifest-run pods